Discover the nature in The Hague

 - Nootdorp: Dobbeplas, Oudeweg

-- Rijswijk: Ter Werve natural lake (De Put), Huis te Landelaan 29a
+- Rijswijk: Ter Werve natural pond (De Put), Huis te Landelaan 29a

 - Rijswijk: Tubasingel water adventure park, Tubasingel